 The position of significant individual trees or groups of trees measured out on the site is shown on the Tree Location Plan Figure 3.
 Within the summary table (Appendix 1) a calculated corresponding radius of the circle for each RPA has been calculated.
 The Root Protection Areas are formulated to assist when designing layouts in relation to trees and the calculated RPAs in Appendix 1 should be used to inform the design layout of this site.
-After the survey was completed a development plan was prepared and this has been used to show the root protection areas within Figure 4.
+A proposed development plan has been provided and this has been used to show the impact on the trees within Figure 4.